 that enhance safety, economic opportunity and quality of life, with greater mobility access and equity for all users.

 Look beyond fuel sources to achieve net zero emissions by 2050

 and develop and identify the highest priority solutions within the transportation sector.

 to solve society’s fundamental problems and create an entirely new system of sustainable mobility.

 POLICY RESEARCH FOCUS AREAS

-The Commission’s policy research informs our data driven advocacy across the following focus areas:
+CFM’s policy research informs its data driven advocacy across the following focus areas:

 Electrification is not enough to meet global climate goals.
 This work examines how other technologies, such as automation and drones, can reduce climate impacts in the freight sector.

 Right sizing vehicles and mode shift in passenger transportation

 Existing regulatory structures and human behavior is driving toward inefficient outcomes.
 We will explore opportunities to right size our vehicles for the need and incentivize people to use the best option for each trip.